soriojas/Unity-PlayerPrefs/README.md

-This project has working PlayerPrefs.
+# PlayerPrefs

 Use it to save data when the user closes the application.